thingsboard/thingsboard.github.io/docs/user-guide/white-labeling.md

 ThingsBoard web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
 The following configuration options are available:

-  - Configure color scheme, icon and favicon on System Administrator level.
+  - Configure color scheme, icon and favicon on System Administrator level;
-  - Tenant and Customer Administrator UI inherits configuration changes by default.
+  - Tenant and Customer Administrator UI inherits configuration changes by default;
-  - Tenant and Customer Administrators are able to setup their own white-labeling configuration.
+  - Tenant and Customer Administrators are able to setup their own white-labeling configuration;
-  - System and Tenant Administrator are able to setup custom email server settings and customer email templates to interact with the users.
+  - System and Tenant Administrator are able to setup custom email server settings and customer email templates to interact with the users;

-Coming soon features:
+  - Allow System administrator to enable/disable white-labeling for each tenant;

-  - Allow System administrator to enable/disable white-labeling for each tenant
+  - Allow Tenant administrator to enable/disable white-labeling for each customer;
-  - Allow Tenant administrator to enable/disable white-labeling for each customer
+  - Allow Tenant administrator to configure custom translation of system components and end-user dashboard elements.

-  - [Contact us](/docs/contact-us/) to suggest missing feature for your use case.
+[Contact us](/docs/contact-us/) to suggest missing feature for your use case.

 See video tutorial below for step-by-step instruction how to use this feature.